blocknetdx/documentation/docs/governance/proposal-voting.md

 	* Your vote is not counted until the voting transaction fee has 1 confirmation (typically 1 minute), after which your votes will be accounted for when viewing the `listproposals` command.
 	* If you vote again you will have to pay another network fee to do so.
 	* The voting system will automatically calculate how many votes you have available according to your balance (1 vote per 5000 BLOCK) and cast your full vote weight when voting (5562 BLOCK balance = 1 vote, 49635 BLOCK balance = 9 votes.
-	* At least 60 minutes must pass before you can change your vote(s).
 	* The deadline for creating proposals is 2880 blocks prior to the Superblock.

-??? info "Examples Of Valid Setups"
+??? info "Examples Of Valid Input Setups"

 	1. Counts as 1 single vote:
 		* Address A